 Getting Cam Newton could solves those issues on the field.
 It can also help with the team’s marketing push with their new stadium.
 This is a win-win scenario that makes a lot of sense and it needs to happen immediately.

 Of course, there are other teams that probably need a quarterback.
 The Miami Dolphins and Tampa Bay Buccaneers.
 So do the Chicago Bears, even though trading Mitchell Trubisky doesn’t sound like a very good idea at all, despite what the Bears fans think.
-The New England Patriots could also be looking for a signal caller if Tom Brady does in fact leave in free agency.
+The New England Patriots are also looking for a signal caller with Tom Brady deciding to leave in free agency.

 At the end of the day, however, LA seems like the perfect fit.
 Newton is only 30 years old, a proven veteran, and a player who can help out immediately, if he’s healthy.

-Pair Newton with running backs Melvin Gordon and Austin Ekeler, a talented wide receiver corps and a strong defense?
+Pair Newton with solid running backs, a talented wide receiver corps and a strong defense?
 Yes please.
 That’s a recipe for winning, which the Chargers are seemingly ready to do right now.

 In this scenario, the Chargers can also use their first-round pick (No. 6 overall) to draft a big-time player in another position of need.
 In return, the Panthers would also receive good draft compensation like a second-round pick and perhaps another player or two to help rebuild.
 Hell, maybe they even swap first-round picks since the Panthers sit at No. 7.